Non-Abelian Electric Field Correlator at NLO for Dark Matter Relic Abundance and Quarkonium Transport: Transport equations and electric field correlators

 where the time evolution is given by

 The time evolution of the subsystem can be written as

 When the subsystem and the environment are weakly interacting, we can assume the density matrix of the full system factorizes

 where the environment density matrix is set to be thermal $\rho_E = \frac{1}{Z} e^{-\beta H_E}$ and thus independent of time.
 Under the assumption of factorization, it is known that Eq.~(\ref{eqn:rho_S(t)}) can be written as a Lindblad equation in two limits: the limit of the quantum Brownian motion and the quantum optical limit.
 These two limits are specified by the hierarchies of time scales.
 Relevant time scales include the environment correlation time $\tau_E$, the subsystem intrinsic time scale $\tau_S$ and the subsystem relaxation time $\tau_R$.
 The limit of the quantum Brownian motion is valid if $\tau_R \gg \tau_E$ and $\tau_S \gg \tau_E$ while the quantum optical limit is valid when $\tau_R \gg \tau_E$ and $\tau_R \gg \tau_S$.
 In this work, we will focus on the quantum optical limit.
-The hierarchies of time scales in the quantum optical limit are closely related to the separation of energy scales that we assume and explained in the Introduction: $M\gg \frac{1}{r} \gg E \gtrsim T$.
+The hierarchies of time scales in the quantum optical limit are closely related to the separation of energy scales that we assume $M\gg \frac{1}{r} \gg E, T \gtrsim m_D$, where $M$ is the heavy particle mass, $r$ the typical relative distance between the two heavy particles in the pair, $E$ the binding energy, $T$ the temperature of the thermal environment and $m_D$ the Debye screening mass.
 The subsystem intrinsic time scale can be estimated as $\tau_S \sim \frac{1}{E}$, since the energy transferred in the transition between bound and unbound states is at least $E$.
 Furthermore, the environment correlation time can be estimated by the inverse of the temperature $\tau_E\sim\frac{1}{T}$.
 Finally, when the subsystem and the environment are weakly-coupled, the subsystem relaxation time can be estimated as $\tau_R \sim \frac{T}{(H_I)^2}$.
-For sufficiently heavy particles with the separation $\frac{1}{r}\gg T$, the interaction between the subsystem and the environment is given by a dipole interaction, which will be explained in Section~\ref{subsect:dipole}.
-Then we obtain $\tau_R\sim\frac{1}{(rT)^2T}$ and find $\tau_R \gg \tau_E\gtrsim \tau_S$, since $\frac{1}{r}\gg E \gtrsim T$.
-We see that the quantum optical limit is a valid approximation for sufficiently heavy particles with the hierarchy $M \gg \frac{1}{r}\gg E\gtrsim T$ (we note that $\frac{1}{r}\sim Mv$, $E\sim Mv^2$ and $v\sim \alpha_s(Mv)$).
+For sufficiently heavy particles with the separation $\frac{1}{r}\gg T$, the interaction between the subsystem and the environment is given by a dipole interaction as shown in Section~\ref{subsect:dipole}, which implies $\tau_R\sim\frac{1}{(rT)^2T}$.
+Since we focus on the regime of $\frac{1}{r} \gg T$, the hierarchy $\tau_R \gg \tau _E$ is automatically fulfilled.
+Strictly speaking, the second inequality $\tau_R \gg \tau_S$ indicates a slightly stronger condition than $\frac{1}{r} \gg T$, namely $\frac{v^{1/3}}{r} \gg T$.
+However, since we expect $\frac{1}{r}\sim Mv$ and $E\sim Mv^2$ where $v\sim \alpha_s(Mv)$ is the typical relative velocity between the heavy particle pair, this difference would be minor for the SM gauge couplings.
+In addition, in order for our fixed order calculations to be valid, we have assumed $E\gtrsim m_D$.